-BTP has undertaken a review of Police Staff pensions and as a result of this, the Police Staff pension will be changing.
+BTP has undertaken a review of Police Staff pensions and as a result of this the Police Staff pension will be changing.
 The current police staff pension is a Defined Benefit scheme which is administered by the Railways Pension scheme.
+This is applicable to new starters who join before the 1st of October 2023.
 The new pension scheme which is launching is a Defined Contribution scheme which is administered by Royal London.
-The new pension scheme is awaiting formal approval and an introductory date is not finalised.
-The earliest this will be is June 2023.
-If you have an queries, please contact the recruitment team -recruitmentteam@btp.police.uk
+The new pension scheme has been approved with an expected introductory date of 1st October 2023.
+Therefore, any new starters that join on the 1st of October and after will be inducted onto the new defined contribution pension scheme.
+If you have any queries, please contact the pensions team - pensionqueries@btp.police.uk